ducminh1804/blog_api/README.md

 # 🎥 Overview

-This is a RESTful Blog API designed for high performance and scalability.
-Beyond basic CRUD operations, it incorporates various solutions to improve performance, including caching (Redis cache), asynchronous processing (Redis PubSub), full-text search (Elasticsearch), efficient data organization (Closure Table), and database load reduction (Batch Processing).
-Security is ensured through robust authentication and authorization mechanisms (JWT & Spring Security).
+The RESTful Blog API is a high-performance, scalable backend solution designed to handle dynamic blog functionalities.
+It supports robust CRUD operations for posts, comments, and user profiles, while leveraging advanced performance-enhancing features such as Redis caching for fast data retrieval, Redis Pub/Sub for real-time updates, and Elasticsearch for efficient full-text search.
+The API uses the Closure Table pattern for managing hierarchical comment structures, while batch processing optimizes data operations.
+Security is reinforced through JWT authentication and Spring Security for secure access control.
+Built with scalability in mind, the API ensures high availability and can efficiently manage heavy traffic and large datasets.

 # ✨ Features